sharon-chiang/Statistics-Epilepsy-Book/README.md

    ```
 2. Change the file you wish and commit it to the repository.

-3. Push your change back to the repository (ideally via a pull request).
+3. Push your change back to the repository via a pull request.

 ## Chapter contents:
 1. Coding Basics: